 The Atlanta Speech School (the School) recognizes that the cost of an independent education for students with learning challenges is a significant investment for families, and we are committed to making educational and clinical services affordable to all qualified families to the extent that our resources allow.
 Financial aid is not available for the Anne & Jim Kenan Preschool.

 Financial aid is meant to fill the gap between the actual cost of tuition/ related clinical services and what a family can realistically pay toward this cost.
 It is based solely on demonstrated financial need.
 Families are expected to contribute to their child’s educational expenses to the greatest extent they are able.
+Note: Those families with $150,000 or more in household income are unlikely to receive aid.

 The School partners with School and Student Services for Financial Aid (SSS) of Princeton, NJ as a starting point in determining a family’s need for financial assistance.
 SSS is a subsidiary of the National Association of Independent Schools and does not discriminate on the basis of race, color, nationality, gender or ethnic origin.
 The information shared with SSS is held in strict confidence by SSS and the Atlanta Speech School.